4shen0ne/hello_to_classroom_task/README.md

 # hello_to_classroom_task

-Just send your repo with "hello" readme as assignment.
+Just send your repo with this "hello" readme as assignment.
+## And yes, change this text somehow.
+Use your **creativity**.